ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Erenlancaster/CVE-2021-46704](https://github.com/Erenlancaster/CVE-2021-46704) :  ![starts](https://img.shields.io/github/stars/Erenlancaster/CVE-2021-46704.svg) ![forks](https://img.shields.io/github/forks/Erenlancaster/CVE-2021-46704.svg)

 ## CVE-2021-46703
- ** UNSUPPORTED WHEN ASSIGNED ** In the IsolatedRazorEngine component of Antaris RazorEngine through 4.5.1-alpha001, an attacker can execute arbitrary .NET code in a sandboxed environment (if users can externally control template contents).
-NOTE: This vulnerability only affects products that are no longer supported by the maintainer.
+ In the IsolatedRazorEngine component of Antaris RazorEngine through 4.5.1-alpha001, an attacker can execute arbitrary .NET code in a sandboxed environment (if users can externally control template contents).
+NOTE: This vulnerability only affects products that are no longer supported by the maintainer